technobuddha/library/doc/functions/manhattanDistance.md

 Calculates the Manhattan distance between two points in Cartesian coordinates.

 The Manhattan distance is the sum of the absolute differences of their Cartesian coordinates.
-It is often used in grid-based pathfinding algorithms.
+It is often used in grid-based path-finding algorithms.

 ## Parameters